abloch/gone_with_the_wind/README.md

 ## design considerations:
 - prefer libraries over inventing the wheel
 - as safe as possible url fetching
-- use asyncio to prevent blocking while a
+- use asyncio to prevent blocking while another call is in proccess